mkvlrn/typescript-templates/README.md

 # typescript-templates

 List of opinionated templates for typescript projects.
-And also a mini-guide to setup a new project manually (at the end).
+And also a mini-guide to set up a new project manually (at the end).

 This is in no way a comprehensive selection of different, exotic repositories - but there is enough difference between them to warrant this documentation.